 Canon 100D versus Canon 4000D

 The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 4000D are two digital cameras that were officially introduced, respectively, in March 2013 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 17.9 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Canon 4000D.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).